HotPincher/mesto/README.md

 * adaptive web layout
 * grid and flex layout
-* relative measurement units (including calc() function)
+* relative measurement units
-* translation of links as hover animation effect
+* hover effects on links
 * responsive opacity overlays
+* pop-up input element

 You may look into the website using the following link: